Staggering scale of grave violations against children in conflict revealed in new UNICEF analysis

 In order to bolster accountability, parties to conflict listed in the Secretary-General’s annual report on children and armed conflict develop and implement Action Plans with specific, concrete, and time-bound actions to establish sustainable measures to protect children from the impact of conflict.
-Between 2005 and 2021, a total of 37 Action Plans have been signed by parties to conflict in 17 conflict situations.
-Around 70 per cent of Action Plans were signed with non-State actors, with the remaining 30 per cent signed with State actors.
+Between 2005 and 2021, a total of 16 Action Plans have been signed by parties to conflict in 6 conflict situations.
+14 Action Plans were signed with non-State actors, with the remaining 2 were signed with State actors.
 The report lays out several examples highlighting the critical value and impact of Action Plans in bringing about positive change for children, both in the immediate and long terms, as well as outlining challenges and obstacles.

 The ever-growing number of armed non-State actors, the development and employment of new means and methods of warfare, the use of improvised explosive devices and other explosive weapons, particularly in populated areas, are just some of the many factors contributing to the creation of unprecedented challenges for the protection of children in situations of armed conflict.